Metalama//Commented Examples/Exception Handling/Retry/Step 2. Handling async methods

 Retry example, step 2: Handling async methods

-In the previous example, async methods were handled using the same template as normal methods.
+In the previous example, async methods were handled using the same template as that of the normal methods.
 Consequently, we used a synchronous call to Thread.Sleep instead of an asynchronous await Task.Delay, which essentially negated the async nature of the original method.

-This new aspect addresses this problem, providing a template specifically for async methods.
+This new aspect addresses this problem, providing a template that is meant specifically for async methods.

 Source Code